 The Imperial Villa and its vast gardens were constructed in the 17th century for Prince Toshihito, and was discovered in the 1920s by Europe’s founders of the Modern Movement, seeking to formulate new architecture for the modern age, far from the medieval heritage of the European cities.
 It has since become a mandatory trip for every architect, designer, taste arbitrator, or anyone looking to experience the beauty of Japanese aesthetics in its pure form.

 Expressionist architect Bruno Tuat is credited for introducing the Villa to the European architecture community in the 20s.
-He was inspired by the freshness of architecture of timber, paper, and bamboo, perceiving its principles as a potential source of inspiration for creating European modernity.
-Everyone foloowed him.
-Frank Lloyd Wright was influenced by this Buddhist masterpiece when creating his Organic American architecture; Charlotte Perriand modeled her famed bookcases on what she called ‘shelves in the form of clouds,’ which she saw at Katsura, when arriving to Kyoto in 1940 (below); Gropius was there; Le Corbusier created his Brutalist apartment blocks, thinking of its modular design; and Steve Jobs who admired Japanese aesthetics, famously perceived the Imperial Villa of Katsura as the epitome of perfection.
+He was inspired by the freshness of architecture of timber, paper, and bamboo, perceiving its principles as a potential source of inspiration for creating Western modernism.
+Everyone followed his path.
+Frank Lloyd Wright was influenced by this Buddhist masterpiece when creating his Organic American architecture; Charlotte Perriand modeled her famed bookcases on what she called ‘shelves in the form of clouds,’ which she saw at Katsura, when arriving to Kyoto in 1940 (below); Gropius was there; Le Corbusier created his Brutalist apartment blocks, thinking of its modular structurea; and Steve Jobs who admired Japanese aesthetics, famously perceived the Imperial Villa of Katsura as the epitome of perfection.